jonasfs/dev/README.md

 # Populating the DB

 After deploying, the database will be empty, so there will be nothing to render on the frontend.
-You can interact with the backend by using tools like curl, httpie, or by enabling the Django REST Framework browsable API.
+You can interact with the backend by using tools like curl, httpie, or by enabling the Django REST Framework browsable API (no auth needed).

 With curl, try the following for setting up a sample RiskType that contains all the possible field types.
 Note that the content-type must be valid json, and that enum fields are defined with valid json too (parsable by python's `json.loads` function):